replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 In this procedure, you install Velero and configure your initial storage destination in online environments.

 :::note
 If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
-For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
+In this procedure, you use the kots CLI to install Velero and configure your initial storage destination in online environments.
+For more information about using the admin console to update storage settings, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).
 :::

 To install Velero and configure a host path storage destination: